A comprehensive guide to Seascape photography.

 These are all just very basic steps which can lead you to the more advanced aspects of photography like lens compression and the correct use of focal length, being more artistic with depth of field and blending several images together to create a more balanced exposure.

 Always remember photography is an art form and we can use our cameras to compose each image like a painting adding our own personal touch with our camera settings.
-The ultimate aim for me is to try and capture a photograph correctly, leaving me with as little editing as possible (max 15mins per pic) so I can spend more time taking photographs then sitting at a desktop.
+The ultimate aim for me is to try and capture a photograph correctly, leaving me with as little editing as possible (max 15mins per pic) so I can spend more time taking photographs than sitting at a desktop.

 These are just my own personal ideas and suggestions for people interested in Seascape photography.
-I am sure I missed a few points along the way and possibly posted a few some may not agree with but thats the beauty of photography.
+I am sure I missed a few points along the way and possibly posted a few some may not agree with but that's the beauty of photography.
 Remember we always learn something new and we all have our own techniques.

 So go explore, go get wet and immerse yourself in that beautiful ocean.
 Go fill your lungs with fresh air until you can feel the salt crystals forming on your skin because there is nothing more beautiful than standing in nature and trying your best to capture her beauty in a single image.
 Something I can only personally hope to achieve one day.